 4 March 2021 Revealing Recipes: Top Tips from Early Modern Women:

 Lady Sedley’s from the RCP and Lady Ayscough’s from the Wellcome Collection

-Please join the Early Modern Recipe Online Collective (EMROC), Royal College of Physicians (RCP) and the Wellcome Collection for a one-day manuscript adventure on March 4, from 1PM to 9 PM GMT.
+Please join the Early Modern Recipe Online Collective (EMROC), Royal College of Physicians (RCP) and the Wellcome Collection for a one-day manuscript adventure on March 4, from 8am to 4pm EST; 1PM to 9 PM GMT.
 This worldwide event offers a chance to help make two medical recipe books searchable for users around the globe.

 We’ll be transcribing two fabulous 17th century medical recipe books: Lady Sedley’s from the RCP and Lady Ayscough’s from the Wellcome Collection.
 Drop in, or stay all day!